-Her work focuses on the relationship between the development of new urban and architectural forms from the 18th Century to the present day and what can be considered their accompanying ailments of the mind.
+Her work focuses on the relationship between the development of new urban and architectural forms from the 18th Century to the present day and what can be considered accompanying ailments of the mind.
 Her wider work spotlights the condition of Iranian Architecture of the Modern period, with a particular concern for heritage and preservation.

 She also crafts useful and decorative objects using the mediums of leather and precious metals.